toolleeo/cli-apps/README.md

 * [hiSHtory](https://github.com/ddworken/hishtory) - A better shell history that stores context (directory, succeeded or failed, how long it took, etc).
 The history is stored locally and end-to-end encrypted for syncing to other computers.
 * [hstr](https://github.com/dvorka/hstr) - A tool for managing the history, powerful visual search and execution of previous commands, history editing capabilities.

-## <a name="launcher"></a>Command launchers

-Tools to launch/execute programs, either interactively, automatically, in parallel, etc..

-* [entr](https://github.com/eradman/entr) - Event Notify Test Runner - Run an arbitrary command when files change.
-* [Gaze](https://github.com/wtetsu/gaze) - Runs a command, right after you save a file.
-* [hypershell](https://github.com/holepunchto/hypershell) - Spawn shells anywhere.
-Fully peer-to-peer, authenticated, and end to end encrypted.
-* [lmt](https://github.com/Rohansjamadagni/lmt) - A program that can be used to run applications with resource limits enforced using cgroupsv2 on Linux; it allows to set limits on CPU usage, memory usage, and the number of cores for a process.
-* [Marker](https://github.com/pindexis/marker) - The terminal command palette.
-* [mprocs](https://github.com/pvolok/mprocs) - mprocs runs multiple commands in parallel and shows output of each command separately.
-* [Mxflow-cli](https://github.com/metaory/mxflow-cli) - A modern, general purpose CLI task runner with human readable yaml config file.
-* [parallel](https://www.gnu.org/software/parallel/) - A shell tool from GNU for executing jobs in parallel using one or more computers, it can split the input and pipe it into commands in parallel.
-* [procmux](https://github.com/napisani/procmux) - A TUI utility for running multiple commands in parallel in easily switchable terminals.
-* [rofi](https://github.com/davatorium/rofi) - A window switcher, application launcher and dmenu replacement.
-* [sake](https://github.com/alajmo/sake) - A command runner for local and remote hosts.
-You define servers and tasks in sake.yaml file and then run the tasks on the servers.
-* [Task](https://taskfile.dev/) - A task runner / simpler Make alternative written in Go.
-* [task-spooler](http://vicerveza.homeunix.net/~viric/soft/ts/) - A Unix batch system that can be used to add the Linux commands to the queue and execute them one after the other in numerical order (ascending order, to be precise).
-This can be very useful when you have to run a lots of commands, but you don't want to waste time waiting for one command to finish and run the next command.
-You can queue it all up and Task Spooler will execute them one by one.
-In the mean time, you can do other activities.
-* [taverner](https://github.com/vagos/taverner) - CLI launcher menu for games (or anything), the UNIX way.
-* [Violet](https://github.com/braheezy/violet) - Colorful TUI frontend to run Vagrant commands.
-* [watchexec](https://github.com/watchexec/watchexec) - Executes commands in response to file modifications.

 ## <a name="multimedia"></a>Multimedia

 Programs to specifically deal audio/video files.